vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section06/index.md

 ---
-title: Initialize SDK
+title: Configure SDK
 ---
-# Initialize SDK
+# Configure SDK

 Using the config object you created in the previous step